watsonkp/oauth-client/README.md

 5. Change the replacement registry values in `set_registry.yaml` for the Varnish and HAProxy images.

 Check with `grep -r CHANGEME .`.

+## Inspiration
+James Kettle's research into web cache vulnerabilities motivated me to gain practical experience with web cache's and Varnish.